-A meeting of a Case Review Group shall be convened by the Senior Tutor, made up of the student's Tutor and the Senior Tutor and to include if appropriate: the Director of Studies; Supervisor in the case of Graduates or Course Director if there is no Supervisor; College nurse or another member of the College support services.
+A meeting of a Case Review Group shall be convened by the Senior Tutor, made up of the student's Tutor and the Senior Tutor as well as any of the following thought to be appropriate: the student’s Director of Studies; another Tutor or Director of Studies; a member of the Health and Wellbeing Team or another member of the College support services.
 The student may be accompanied to this meeting by a student or other friend or representative if they so wish.
-Representatives such as the University Mental Health Advisor or a member of the Disability Resource Centre may also attend for information and advice if felt appropriate by the Senior Tutor.
+Representatives such as the University Mental Health Advisor or a member of the Accessibility & Disability Resource Centre may also attend for information and advice if felt appropriate by the Senior Tutor.

 4.2 Before the meeting, a medical assessment may be sought from a qualified practitioner familiar with the Cambridge University system and the spectrum of student difficulties or from the University Occupational Health Service.
 The student will be encouraged to consent to this, as it will ultimately enable the College to address the student's difficulties in the most effective manner possible and make an accurate assessment of risk.

 The medical assessment will be used to determine the following matters: